Are you giving your members what they actually want? Of course members want results, in fact, they probably need them…

 In 2014, ClassPass existed in 2 cities and only had 200 studio partners.
-Today, though, it’s in 36 cities with more than 7,000 studios participating.
+Today, though, ClassPass is everywhere with 30,000 boutique studio, gym and wellness partners.

 A huge part of this success is the fact that ClassPass provides access to tons of different workout styles for their customers.
 And people love variety, especially when it comes to the boutique scene.